-Amie Cazel, MFA, Associate Artistic Director, New York Amie joined the Improbable Players in Boston in 2007.
+Amie Cazel, MFA, Associate Artistic Director, New York Amie joined the Boston troupe of Improbable Players in 2007.
 After finishing her MFA in Acting at Catholic University in Washington, DC, Amie moved to New York and rejoined the Players with the NYC troupe.
 Her many roles with the Players include performing, working as a teaching artist, assisting with administrative duties and now serving as Associate Artistic Director.

 outgoing executive director

-Lynn Bratley, M.Ed., Founder and Artistic Director.
-Since 1984 she has hired, trained and coached many actor / teaching artists.
-She develops new performances and curriculum guides, and builds relationships in the health and theater communities.
+Lynn Bratley, M.Ed., Founder Since 1984 she hired, trained and coached many actor / teaching artists, developed performances and curriculum guides, and built relationships in the health and theater communities.
 She earned her BA in Drama from the University of Washington, Seattle, and her M.Ed. in Theater Education at Tufts University.
-(Lynn will be stepping down September 1, 2017)
+Lynn retired 09/01/2017

 board of directors